othon-dev/declusor/ARCHITECTURE.md

 - Dependencies are injected at runtime, not hardcoded
 - Controllers receive all required dependencies as parameters

-### 4. Asynchronous-First Design
-- All I/O operations are asynchronous to prevent blocking
-- Session management, command execution, and user interaction are non-blocking
-- Supports concurrent client connections efficiently

 ## Layer Architecture

 ```mermaid